From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Locking classical information in quantum states

 Locking of classical correlations was first described in \cite{DHLST04} as a violation of the incremental proportionality of the maximal classical mutual information that can be obtained by local measurement on a bipartite state.
 More precisely, for a bipartite state $\omega^{AB}$, the maximum classical mutual information $\entI_c$ is defined by

 where $\{M_i^A\}$ and $\{M_i^B\}$ are measurements on $A$ and $B$, and $I_{A}, I_B$ are the (random) outcomes of these measurements on the state $\omega^{AB}$.
-Incremental proportionality is the intuitive property that $\ell$ bits of communication between two parties can increase their mutual information by at most $\ell$ bits.
-The authors of \cite{DHLST04} considered the states
+Incremental proportionality is the intuitive property that $\ell$ bits of communication between two parties can increase their mutual information by at most $\ell$ bits. \citeN{DHLST04} considered the states

 for $k \in \{0,1\}$ where $U_0 = \1$ and $U_1$ is the Hadamard transform.
-It was shown in \cite{DHLST04} that the classical mutual information $\entI_c(XK; C)_{\omega} = \frac{1}{2} \log d$.
+It was shown by \citeN{DHLST04} that the classical mutual information $\entI_c(XK; C)_{\omega} = \frac{1}{2} \log d$.
 However, if the holder of the $C$ system also knows the value of $k$, then we can represent the global state by the following density operator

 It is easy to see that $\entI_c(XK;CK')_{\omega} = 1 + \log d$.
 This means that with only one bit of communication (represented by the register $K'$), the classical mutual information between systems $XK$ and $C$ jumped from $\frac{1}{2} \log d$ to $1+\log d$.
 In other words, it is possible to unlock $\frac{1}{2} \log d$ bits of information (about $X$) from the quantum system $C$ using a single bit.